-For shared rentals and a modest lifestyle, let’s assume that the cost of living in USA for MS students is roughly $1000 a month.
-Over two years, that adds up to $24,000 (INR 14.4 lakhs).
+For shared rentals and a modest lifestyle, let’s assume that the cost of living in USA for MS students is roughly $1000 a month, prices varying based on the state, city, and conditions you choose to live in.
+Over two years, that adds up to $24,000 (~ INR 16 lakhs).

 This is a notional (not real) cost of not having an income for those 2 years that you’ll be spending in the classroom.
 For students who join an MS program after a few years of experience, this can be a considerable amount.
 But many join MS colleges immediately after engineering (B Tech, B.E).
 At junior levels, the salary isn’t much.
 As we’ve done with many other parameters that increase the complexity of arriving at a number, we’ll skip one too.

 These aren’t simple expenses like the ones we listed earlier.
 The ambitious ones take up GRE preparation classes and hire MS admissions counsellors hoping to see some returns – like a higher chance of getting an admit and scholarship.